RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day04 Sequences List.md

 The complexity of creating a PyList object is O(1) if no value is passed to the constructor and O(n) if a sequence is passed to the constructor.

 ### Get and Set
 Our PyList class is a wrapper for the built-in list class.
-So, to implement the get item and set item operations on PyList, we鈥檒l use the get and set operations on the built-in list class.
+So, to implement the get item and set item operations on PyList, we will use the get and set operations on the built-in list class.
 The code is given here.
 The complexity of both operations is O(1).

 ```python